TwikiTuki/cube3D/README.md

 >    make
 >    ./cube3D map
 >```
+> *This project was developed for linux, suport for other systems is not guaranteed*

 ### Config file
 >* **File textures:** The file expects 4 lines with the filepaths containing the textures for the walls.
 Each texture represents one face of the wall (North, South, East, West).
 For each texture a line with the following pattern has to be provided: